astronomer/docs/learn/kubepod-operator.md

 ```text
 apache-airflow-providers-cncf-kubernetes==<version>
 ```
-Review the [Airflow Kubernetes provider Documentation](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/index.html#requirements) to make sure you install the correct version of the provider package for your version of Airflow.
+Review the [Airflow Kubernetes provider Documentation](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/index.html#requirements) to make sure you install the correct version of the provider package for your version of Apache Airflow®.

 You also need an existing Kubernetes cluster to connect to.
 This is commonly the same cluster that Airflow is running on, but it doesn't have to be.